it3xl/linked-server-alias-workaround/README.md

 This is an infamous feature and view of Microsoft, for decades.
 There are no aliases for server-level objects.

 > If your environment has only one linked server.
 > It is better to use named linked servers.
-Convert your existing [MyServer]/[MyInstance] to a plain name MyLinkedServer, that refers different SQL Server instances on different environments (dev, test, UAT, production).
+Convert your existing linked server name [MyServer\MyInstance] to a plain name [MyLinkedServer], which refers to different SQL Server instances on different environments (dev, test, UAT, production).

 What if you want to pass a name of a linked server as a parameter to a stored procedure?
 Or store it in a variable to modify and invoke dynamically?